ie3-institute/simona/docs/readthedocs/about.md

   Coupling with models from other domains, such as mobility simulations, enables the analysis of electric vehicle charging demand and its impact on grid operation.

 - **Synthetic Data Generation for Data‑Driven Methods:**
-  Generation of physically consistent synthetic grid operation data that can be used to develop and validate data‑driven approaches, for example machine‑learning‑based state estimation; see the {doc}`functionality/neuralstateestimation ` section.
+  Generation of physically consistent synthetic grid operation data that can be used to develop and validate data‑driven approaches, for example machine‑learning‑based state estimation; see the [Neural State Estimation](functionality/neuralstateestimation.md) section.

-For an overview of the implemented functionalities, see the {doc}`functionality ` section.
+For an overview of the implemented functionalities, see the [Functionality](functionality.md) section.

 ## Further Information and Contact Details

 Please, visit the SIMONA [website](https://simona.ie3.e-technik.tu-dortmund.de) for further Information.
 There you will